 Rhythm

-Rhythm brings Body Readiness, sleep, HRV, resting heart rate, trends, and Sentinel into one place so you can tell whether a rough morning is coming from the dream, the body, or both.
+Rhythm brings Body Readiness, sleep timing, HRV, resting heart rate, trends, and Sentinel into one place so you can tell whether a rough morning came more from the dream, the body, or both.

 - Body Readiness